goafabric/example-konstruction-kit/doc/install/linux-microk8s.md

 #Client Kubectl
 microk8s config > config (should be put to ~/.kube on client machine)

-#Microk8s 1.22 Upgrade
-sudo snap install microk8s --classic --channel=1.22/stable
+#Change Deamonset
-=> This works now, however the nginx-ingress deamonset has to be changed "--ingress-class=public => --ingress-class=nginx"
+The nginx-ingress deamonset has to be changed for the reverse proxy to work "--ingress-class=public => --ingress-class=nginx"

 #Port Forward
 sudo iptables -P FORWARD ACCEPT